Coercive Control in 2SLGBTQQIA+ Relationships

 Photo by @jorgefdezsalas

-This scoping review of the lived experience, measurement, and policing of coercive control in 2SLGBTQQIA+ relationships is a project by Zoe Hilton and Elke Ham (members of the CELIA research team), together with colleagues and students from the University of Toronto, Niagara University, and Humber College.
+This scoping review of the lived experience, measurement, and policing of coercive control in 2SLGBTQQIA+ relationships is a project by Zoe Hilton, Ph.D. and Elke Ham (members of the CELIA research team), together with colleagues and students from the University of Toronto, Niagara University, and Humber College.

 Final Report Highlights